akolotov007/obsidian_notes/Leanring_Vault/Study Notes/Economics/Principles of Economics by G. Mankiw.md

 ### The Economist as a Policy Adviser
 - when economists are trying to explain the world, they are scientists.
-- When they are giving advise
+- When they are giving advice ...

 ## Interdependence and the Gains from Trade